ministryofjustice/pflr-cait/README.md

     yarn test:a11y

-A11Y checks are run as part of every build

 [pa11y-crawl](https://github.com/18F/pa11y-crawl) is used as the accessibility checking tool

 The checks are performed using a docker container and the resulting report is output to `reposts/a11y.json`